saltstack-formulas/postgres-formula/README.rst

 ``postgres.python``
 -------------------

-Installs the PostgreSQL adapter for Python.
+Installs the PostgreSQL adapter for Python on Linux.

 ``postgres.server``
 -------------------

-Installs the PostgreSQL server package, prepares the DB cluster and starts the server using packaged init script, job or unit.
+Installs the PostgreSQL server package on Linux, prepares the DB cluster and starts the server using packaged init script, job or unit.

 ``postgres.server.image``
 -------------------------

-Installs the PostgreSQL server package, prepares the DB cluster and starts the server by issuing raw ``pg_ctl`` command.
+Installs the PostgreSQL server package on Linux, prepares the DB cluster and starts the server by issuing raw ``pg_ctl`` command.
 The ``postgres:bake_image`` Pillar toggles this behaviour.
 For example:

 .. code:: yaml